nihitkhandelwal-eng/The_Brainforest/🌵 Workbench.md

 Give her a summary about medication & timeline changes that have been happening
+	categorize it to
-	appetite, sleep, studies, torubling ou, thoughts, stress, What are the goals
+	appetite, sleep, studies, torubling ou, thoughts, stress, What are the goals what I expect